Los Angeles Unlicensed Contractors

 - Third Offense: misdemeanor – a fine of not less than five thousand dollars ($5,000) nor more than the greater amount of ten thousand dollars ($10,000) or 20 percent of the contract price, or 20 percent of the aggregate payments made to, or at the direction of, the unlicensed person, and 90 days to 1 year in county jail.

 The State Contractor’s Licensing Board conducts sting operations all the time to try and catch unlicensed contractors in the act.
-They typically find advertisements on line, lure people to the project site, and then try to pitch the unlicensed contractor on a job which costs thousands of dollars.
+They typically find advertisements online, lure people to the project site, and then try to pitch the unlicensed contractor on a job that costs thousands of dollars.

 If there is evidence that the defendant repeatedly said that the project was too large because he did not have a license to do projects which cost more than $500, and the undercover officer continually pressures him, assuring him he won’t tell law enforcement, that nothing bad will happen, and agrees to pay even more than the cost of the project, this may be grounds for an acquittal on an entrapment defense.